 We saved the bald eagle from extinction.
 The next endangered species might not be so lucky.

 On Aug.
-12, the Trump administration announced new rules governing enforcement of the Endangered Species Act.
-The changes would make it easier to remove species from the endangered list, weaken protections for species on the threatened list, and allow regulators to consider economic factors such as the potential loss of business revenue when deciding whether or not a species should be granted protection.
+12, the Trump administration announced new changes meant to weaken the power of the federal Endangered Species Act.
+The changes would The changes would weaken protections for species on the threatened list, make it easier to remove species from the list even when they may need further protection, weaken protections for species on the threatened list, and allow regulators to consider economic factors such as the potential loss of business revenue when deciding whether or not a species should be granted protection.

 Photo: The bald eagle is among the species that the Endangered Species Act allowed us to save from extinction.
 Credit: Mick Thompson via Flickr (CC BY-NC 2.0)